the-full-stack/fsdl-text-recognizer-project/lab6_sln/readme.md

 - Look at basic metrics and set up a more advanced one
 - Experience something going wrong in our deployed service, and catching it with metrics

 This lab has quite a few new files.
 We'll go through them in order.

+## Linting script

+Running `tasks/lint.sh` fully lints our codebase with a few different checkers:

+- `pipenv check` scans our Python package dependency graph for known security vulnerabilities
+- `pylint` does static analysis of Python files and reports both style and bug problems
+- `pycodestyle` checks for simple code style guideline violations (somewhat overlapping with `pylint`)
+- `mypy` performs static type checking of Python files
+- `bandit` performs static analysis to find common security vulnerabilities in Python code
+- `shellcheck` finds bugs and potential bugs in shell scrips

+A note: in writing Bash scripts, I often refer to [this excellent guide](http://redsymbol.net/articles/unofficial-bash-strict-mode/).

 ## Setting up CircleCI